Matthas/DXFTweaker/README.md

 The compiled jar file can be found in out/artefacts.

+<h1 style="font-size:40px;">About</h1>
+This is my small project on which I have been studying JAVA.
+I tried my best to make the code as readable as I could and to try to follow the design principles I have learn/heard.

+From the user perspective, the app can convert a **DXF file into a CSV file** (please read below what elements are supported).

+From the developer's perspective.
+The app parses the entire DXF drawing file and store each element in a separate HashMap so further work can be achieved without needing extensive knowledge of DXF.
+After loading the DXF file, the app pauses work with the created hashmaps for:
+- separate DXF elements like polyline, line, point, inserts,
+- HashMap of AutoCAD Blocks (predefined by user in Autocad file),
+- Each Block element also contains HashMap of all subelements that make up that block.

-**Only 2D is supported.
-Trying to export/work on a 3D drawing will result in the 3rd dimension (Z axis) being omitted.**
+<h3 style="font-size:5px;">Only 2D is supported.
+Trying to export/work on a 3D drawing will result in the 3rd dimension (Z axis) being omitted.</h3>

-Not every DXF structure is fully supported.

-Full support
+<h1 style="font-size:40px;">List of supported elements</h1>
+<h4><b>Full Support</b></h4>

 - LINE
 - LWPOLYLINE
 - POLYLINE
 - BLOCK
 - TEXT
 - MTEXT

-Partial Support (not all attributes are supported, or no tests have been done)
+<h4><b>Full Support</b> (not all attributes are supported, or no tests have been done)</h4>

 - ARC (length, export of arc-related attributes, xdata)
 - Spline (as above)
 - Circle (as above)